Immerse yourself in the world of Swiss chocolate with a tour in the multi-media museum Maison Cailler. It can well be reached by train.

 There's more besides the museum tour:

-- You can enjoy beverages, light snacks and desserts in the café, and spoil yourself with Cailler products in the shop.
+- You can enjoy drinks, snacks and desserts in the café, and spoil yourself with Cailler products from the shop.
 Exquisite chocolate products can be bought at the confectionery.

-- There's an escape game for groups of max.
-5 people.
+- There's an escape game.
 Reservation is required.

 - Families can enjoy a 1-hour outdoor discovery game, guided by smartphone.
 There's a chocolate reward for all participants.